squibbylinux/LibreGreek/README.md

         extension of Kostas Papadimas (updated with latest wordlist from elspell project)

-      * Thesaurus from OpenThesaurus.gr (now defunkt) from 2006
+      * Thesaurus from the new OpenThesaurus.gr

       * Hyphenation rules for Greek by InterZone